 When it comes to conversion rates, offline retail beats online retail in a pretty intense sense.
 In-store conversions float around 20%-30%, whereas the average online shopping conversions are about 1-3%.

-Human interaction carries strong importance in this imbalance, because no matter what, unless designed otherwise, online shopping is a pretty impersonal and a standard experience. – if not dull.
+Human interaction carries strong importance in this imbalance because no matter what unless designed otherwise, online shopping is a pretty impersonal and standard experience. – if not dull.

 However, in a store, you are being welcomed by a real person, you have someone ready to help you when you have a product question or you encounter a problem on the spot.

-In 2016, ecommerce is expected to mimic this human interaction of in-store shopping experience, surely in scalable ways, by actively engaging with their users within the product pages or at the other touch-points throughout the customer journey.
-Live chat, for example, is one of the method that has already become popular in ecommerce, and it already started to prove itself as an online shopping conversion rate booster.
+In 2016, e-commerce is expected to mimic this human interaction of in-store shopping experience, surely in scalable ways, by actively engaging with their users within the product pages or at the other touch-points throughout the customer journey.
+Live chat, for example, is one of the methods that has already become popular in e-commerce, and it already started to prove itself as an online shopping conversion rate booster.

 Mobile commerce will keep on rising

 Gartner’s predictions for mobile commerce signal an ongoing wild growth here and according to a recent report by the company, by 2017, mobile commerce is expected to drive the 50% of US digital commerce revenue.